Modern Orthodox Judaism: Ideological spectrum

 Adherents on the ideological left have begun to develop new institutions that aim to be outward looking while maintaining a discourse between modernity and halakhah.
 The resultant "Open Orthodoxy" seeks to re-engage with secular studies, Jews of all denominations and global issues.
 Some within this movement have experimented with orthodox egalitarianism where gender equality solutions are found through halakhah.
 This has led to women taking on more leadership roles.
 Others in this movement are increasingly re-engaging with social justice issues from a halakhic point of view.
+Tikun Olam ("repairing the world") is re-mapped onto the values of social justice and basic Judaism is increasingly abandoned.
 See Yeshivat Chovevei Torah, Shalom Hartman Institute, Hebrew Institute of Riverdale, Partnership minyan, Shira Hadasha, Maharat.

 The behaviorally modern

 It is also noted that many Modern Orthodox are "behaviorally modern" as opposed to "ideologically modern", and, in truth, fall outside of "Modern" Orthodoxy, at least in the philosophical sense; see below.
 This phenomenon is sometimes termed "Social Orthodoxy".

 The distinction is as follows: The ideologically modern are "meticulously observant of Halakha", and their interaction with the secular comprises a tangible expression of their ideology, wherever it may lie on the spectrum described.
 The "behaviorally modern", on the other hand, define themselves as "Modern Orthodox" only in the sense that they are neither Haredi ("Ultra-Orthodox") nor Conservative: these, in other words, are "not deeply concerned with philosophical ideas", and, often, are not as careful in their observance.

 This "Orthodoxy of convenience" has maintained a certain stability over time: as long as these don't seek to legitimize their behaviour in halakhic terms, the leadership of the (Modern) Orthodox world have no particular difficulty with them.